ShiniNet/zmk-easy-charge-indicator/README.md

 Minimal GPIO-based charge indicator driver for ZMK.

+## Purpose
+This module was created to read Xiao BLE `CHG_GPIO` (`&gpio0 17`) and light an external LED connected outside the MCU.
+It provides a simple "charging only" indicator: the LED turns on while charging and turns off otherwise.

 ## Usage
 1) Add the module to your ZMK build (west manifest or ZMK_EXTRA_MODULES):